Amid Russia shelling, Ukraine aims to strengthen government

 Associated Press

-KYIV, Ukraine (AP) — With Russian shelling across the country showing no signs of easing, Ukraine’s leaders on Monday looked to strengthen their own ranks after President Volodymyr Zelenskyy removed two senior officials over allegations they hadn’t cleared their agencies of “collaborators and traitors.”

-Internal investigations were to be launched after Ivan Bakanov, the head of Ukraine’s Security Service, or SBU, and Prosecutor General Iryna Venediktova, were dismissed.
-Acting heads of the two agencies have been appointed.
+In his nightly video address on Monday evening, Zelenskyy said a “personnel audit” of the Security Service of Ukraine (SBU) was underway, and the dismissal of the 28 officials was being decided.

+“Different levels, different areas of focus.
+But the reasons are similar — unsatisfactory results of work,” Zelenskyy said.

-Zelenskyy cited hundreds of criminal proceedings into treason and collaboration by people within those departments and other law enforcement agencies.
+On Sunday, he had fired SBU chief Ivan Bakanov and Prosecutor General Iryna Venediktova.
+Zelenskyy, citing hundreds of criminal proceedings into treason and collaboration by people within their departments and other law enforcement agencies.

-“Six months into the war, we continue to uncover loads of these people in each of these agencies,” Andriy Smirnov, deputy head of Ukraine’s presidential office, said Monday.
+“Six months into the war, we continue to uncover loads of these people in each of these agencies,” said Andriy Smirnov, deputy head of Ukraine’s presidential office.

 Bakanov is a childhood friend and former business partner of Zelenskyy, who appointed him to head the SBU.
 Bakanov had come under growing criticism over security breaches since the war began.

+“The fact is that in all of our relationships, and including in this relationship, we invest not in personalities.
+We invest in institutions and, of course, President Zelenskyy has spoken to his rationale for making these personnel shifts,” Price said.

+He said Washington would continue to work with Kyiv on war-crimes investigations and information sharing.
+Intelligence sharing, he said, is “an important element of the assistance that we are providing to our Ukrainian partners in an effort to help them defend themselves.”

-After appointing an acting chief prosecutor on Sunday, Zelenskyy signed a decree Monday naming the first deputy head of the SBU, Vasyl Maliuk, as acting head.
+Zelensky has appointed acting heads to the SBU and prosecutor’s office.
+The first deputy head of the SBU, Vasyl Maliuk, was named acting head.
 Maliuk, 39, is known for efforts to fight corruption in the security agencies; his appointment was seen as part of Zelenskyy’s efforts to get rid of pro-Russian staffers in the SBU.

-“Maliuk was fighting corruption within the SBU, so (he) has compromising materials on many staff members and can control the personnel, many of whom are looking in the direction of Russia,” political analyst Vadym Karasiov, head of the Global Strategies Institute, told the AP.

-Fesenko added that discontent with the two officials has been brewing for a while, and it was possible that Ukraine’s Western partners pointed out the underperformance of the SBU and the prosecutor general’s office to Zelenskyy.
+Fesenko said discontent with Bakanov and Venediktova had been brewing for a while, and it was possible that Ukraine’s Western partners pointed out the underperformance of the SBU and the prosecutor general’s office to Zelenskyy.

 Meanwhile, Russia pressed forward with its missile and shelling attacks, which Ukrainian officials said were designed to intimidate the civilian population and create panic.
-Ukraine’s presidential office said seven Ukrainian regions had suffered from attacks in the previous 24 hours.
+Zelenskyy’s office said seven Ukrainian regions had suffered attacks in the previous 24 hours.

+The commander-in-chief of the Ukrainian armed forces, however, said his troops had “stabilized the situation” on the front, largely thanks to Western deliveries of technically advanced rocket systems.

+“It is complex, tense, but completely controllable,” Gen. Valeriy Zaluzhny wrote on Telegram after a phone call with the Chairman of the U.S. Joint Chiefs of Staff, Gen. Mark A. Milley.

 Ukraine’s Emergency Service said at least six people were killed by Russian shelling Monday targeting the city of Toretsk in the Donetsk region of eastern Ukraine.
 Toretsk was taken briefly in the Russian invasion of 2014, but Ukrainian forces ended up taking the city back.

-Donetsk governor Pavlo Kyrylenko said Russian shelling of the region is incessant.
+Donetsk governor Pavlo Kyrylenko said Russian shelling there is incessant.
 Four Russian strikes had been carried out on the city of Kramatorsk, he said, urging civilians to evacuate.

 “We’re seeing that the Russians want to sow fear and panic,” Kyrylenko said in televised remarks.
 “The front line is moving, so civilians must leave the region and evacuate.”

-Nearly a 1,000 civilians were evacuated to Ukraine on Monday from Russian-held territories in the northern Kharkiv region, Gov. Oleh Syniehubov said.
+Nearly 1,000 civilians were evacuated to Ukraine on Monday from Russian-held territories in the northern Kharkiv region, Gov. Oleh Syniehubov said.
 About a third of the region remains in Russian hands after Moscow’s troops overran it in April.
-Kharkiv is Ukraine’s second-largest city, and is close to the border with Russia.

 In Kyiv on Monday, a funeral was held at St. Michael’s Golden-Domed Monastery for a Ukrainian solider killed when his car hit a land mine near Izium last week.
 His family couldn’t bury him in their hometown in eastern Ukraine because it remains under Russian occupation.